 The Star of the Day today could have been the pelicans, which were quite photoworthy.
 Or it could have been any of the number of small waders that ran along the shore and entertained us by pestering each other.
 But The Star of the Day was none of these.
-It was definitely the .
-Not just *any* wood stork.
-It was THIS wood stork, … Read More Wild Wings Day 4: The Star
+It was definitely the wood stork.
+And not just *any* wood stork.
+It was THIS … Read More Wild Wings Day 4: The Star

 I really love my Olympus gear, but I can’t ignore the full-frame fuss any longer.
 So, I took the plunge and bought a (used) Sony — not the latest model and certainly not the most expensive — but one that Digital Camera World recommended as a very capable and affordable full-frame, as long as you don’t do video (https://www.digitalcameraworld.com/buying-guides/best-full-frame-mirrorless-camera).
 Although still a relative newbie … Read More Sony a7ii

 Winter is slowly losing its grip on western New York.
 Eaglets are hatching, osprey and herons are nesting, and ducks, geese, and swans have found their mates.
 Although spring arrived meterologically on March 21, it wasn’t really spring for us nature photofolks until April 1st, when the gate to Wildlife Drive swung open.
 Today was sunny (and warm!), so I packed a lunch and … Read More Spring, Montezuma Style